RzWilliam/fifa_random_squad/README.md

 ## 🎯 Formations Included

-The application includes all major FIFA formations:
+The application includes all major FC formations:
 - 3-1-4-2
 - 3-4-1-2
 - 3-4-2-1